mvaganov/CmdLineAsteroids/notes.md

 ### voice
 `Console.Write` implicitly moves the cursor position over one space.
-The cursor position only needs to be set if there is a new row, or if the last glyph was not printed.
+The cursor position needs to be set to another location if there is a new row, or if the last glyph was not printed.

-In practice, `SetCursorPosition` is an expensive call in the Console API.
+This added complexity is worth it because this is the inner loop of rendering code.
+In most games, this a major performance bottleneck.
+And I know from experience that `SetCursorPosition` is a noticeable call that doesn't need to happen every time.

 ### scene
 src/Program.cs